bndtools/bnd/docs/_chapters/120-install.md

 </div>

 ## Command Line
 That said, there is also a command line version of bnd, providing an easy way to try out its many features.
-You can install bnd through [jpm][1].
-You first have to install jpm, fortunately, this is well documented at [jpm install][1].
-Installing jpm has the other advantage that it provides some useful commands to work with a repository that has all of maven central.

-With jpm installed, you can now install the latest version of bnd as follows:

-	$ sudo jpm install bnd@*
-	$ bnd version
-	2.4.0.201406271227
-	$
+You can install bnd through [brew][1] on MacOS.

 ## Libraries
 The binaries are available on [Cloudbees][4].
 The latest version can be found at: